-The Vagina Has a Microbiome, and It's Making HIV Worse
+How Sugar Daddies and Vaginal Microbes Created an HIV epidemic

-VULINDLELA, South Africa—Mbali N. was just 17 when a well-dressed man in his thirties spotted her.
+VULINDLELA, South Africa—Mbali N. was just 17 when a well-dressed man in his 30s spotted her.
 She was at a mall in a nearby town, alone, when he called out.
 He might have been captivated by her almond eyes and soaring cheekbones.
 Or he might have just seen her for what she was: young and poor.

 She tried to ignore him, she told me, but he followed her.
 They exchanged numbers.
 By the time she got home, he had called her.
 He said he wasn’t married, and she doesn’t know if that was true.
 They met at a house in a different township; she doesn’t know if it belonged to him.
 Mbali, who is now 24, also doesn’t know if he had HIV.